TRACON (series)

-TRACON is a series of game software programs that simulate an air traffic control environment on a personal computer.
+TRACON is a series of video games that simulate air traffic control.
 The games were originally sold by Texas-based Wesson International as an offshoot to their line of professional air traffic control simulation products.
 TRACON and RAPCON were released in 1989, and TRACON II was released in 1990.
+Both were met with critical acclaim.
 Wesson was merged into Adacel in 2001.

 Gameplay

-Over its life, the software has evolved from a DOS to a Microsoft Windows environment.
-It included graphics that simulate a TRACON air traffic controller's situation.
+The games include graphics that simulate TRACON air traffic control situations.
 At periodic screen updates, aircraft icons move slowly across the controller's sector.
-The player sees an aircraft icon with its identifier (AA34) and the aircraft's altitude or flight level (110).
+The player sees an aircraft icon with its identifier and the aircraft's altitude or flight level.

 The game familiarizes a player with the difficulty of tracking many events simultaneously.
 Every aircraft is moving in a dynamic environment.
-The player must develop a feel for three-dimensional space represented in two dimensions on the screen.
+The player must contend with the representation of three-dimensional space in two dimensions on the screen.
 Generally, aircraft must be kept separated by 1,000 vertical feet and three miles horizontal separation.
 A series of alarms sound if adequate space between aircraft is not maintained.
 A few separation conflicts can quickly wipe out the player's entire accrued point value.
 The closer aircraft get, the more severe the warnings.
 A mid-air crash ends the game.